dotnetcore/DotnetSpider/README.md

 ### Monitor and Database log

-1. Set connectString to correct mysql connect string in config.ini project DotnetSpider.Sample.
+1. Set SystemConnection in app.config, only support mysql so far.
-2. Run your EntitySpider then check data in database: dotnetspider
+2. Run a spider then check data in database: dotnetspider, there are 3 tables: log, status, task_running

 ### Web Manager